A structured latent space for human body motion generation: Acknowledgements

 \section{Acknowledgements}

-We thank Jinlong Yang and Jiabin Chen for providing us the Kinovis test set, Joao Regateiro for helpful discussions, and the Kinovis platform at Inria Grenoble, the engineers Laurence Boissieux and Julien Pansiot, and our volunteer subjects for help with the 4D data acquisition.
-This work was partially funded by ANR grant 3DMOVE - 19-CE23-0013-01.
+We thank Jinlong Yang and Jiabin Chen for the Kinovis test set, Joao Regateiro, Anne-H\'{e}l\`{e}ne Olivier and Edmond Boyer for helpful discussions, and Laurence Boissieux, Julien Pansiot, and our volunteer subjects for help with 4D data acquisition.
+This work was supported by the National French Research Agency under grants 19-CE23-0013-01 (3DMOVE) and ANR-21-ESRE-0030 (CONTINUUM).